DakeQQ/YOLO-Depth-Estimation-for-Android/README.md

 12. If using YOLO-v10 series, replace the original GLRender.java with the one in the "YOLO_Depth_Drivable/v10" folder.
 13. The FPS of YOLO-v10 series is lower than the v8 series, with the specific reason yet to be determined.
 14. Enabling both YOLO and depth estimation simultaneously drops FPS by about 30% (compared to YOLO-only tasks).
-15. Estimation accuracy at the focus point (central area) is higher due to the influence of the current camera focal length.
-It is advised against estimating distances that are either too close or too distant.
-Indoor scenes are more accurate than outdoor ones.
-16. Consider the higher-res Model_Depth_h294_w518.ort for increased accuracy, though it runs at 1/5 the speed.
-Don't forget to adjust width and height in GLRender.java and project.h.
 17. Based on depth model principles, precision is lower for smooth, luminescent objects, scenes without light and shadow changes, and image edges.
 For more details, refer to papers on monocular depth estimation.
 18. TwinLiteNet's lane detection accuracy is low, with the cause currently unclear.
 19. Drivable area detection is less accurate due to water, reflections, shadows, and low light.
-20. For high-resolution screens, use GL_LINE_STRIP to draw the drivable area (the settings at GLRender.java - lines 345 & 350), or you won't see anything.
+20. For high-resolution screens, use GL_LINE_STRIP to draw the drivable area, or you won't see anything.
-21. We will make the model exported method public later.
+21. Updated model export method on July 6, 2024, in the folder Export_ONNX.
+The Depth model has been updated to DepthAnythingV2-Metric; for more details, please search for Github DepthAnythingV2.
+22. Implemented the Depth-Metric model that directly outputs distance, which is more accurate than the previous approximation method.
+It is normal to observe fluctuations or inaccuracies in detected values.
+23. If using self-exported models, remember to modify the corresponding height/width values in GLRenderer.java and project.h files.
-22. See more about the project: https://dakeqq.github.io/overview/
+24. See more about the project: https://dakeqq.github.io/overview/
 # 安卓本地运行YOLO+深度(距离)+可行驶区域估计
 1. 在Android设备上运行YOLO系列, 单目深度(距离), 可行驶区域估计。
 2. 演示模型已上传至云端硬盘：https://drive.google.com/drive/folders/1MPUvCQCNkjBiHtMjx-eTywetKbkTK7VA?usp=sharing